Brugada (brew-GAH-dah) syndrome is a rare but potentially life-threatening heart rhythm condition (arrhythmia) that is sometimes inherited.

-Finding out you have Brugada syndrome can be difficult.
-You may worry about whether your treatment will work or if other family members could be at risk.
-There are ways to cope with your feelings about your condition, including:
+Finding out you have Brugada syndrome may be challenging.
+You may worry about whether your treatment will work or whether other family members could be at risk.

 Preparing for an appointment

-Here's some information to help you get ready for your appointment, and to know what to expect from your doctor.
+Here's some information to help you get ready for your first appointment.

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
-For example, if you're having a test to look at your heart's electrical activity (electrophysiology study), you'll need to fast for eight to 12 hours before your test.
+For example, if you're having a test to look at your heart's electrical activity (electrophysiology test), ask your doctor how long you need to fast before your test.

 - Write down key personal information, especially any family history of sudden death, cardiac arrest or heart conditions, and any personal history of fainting or heart arrhythmias.

-- Make a list of all medications, vitamins or supplements you're taking.
+- Make a list of all medications, vitamins or supplements you take, including doses.

 - Take a family member or friend along, if possible.
 Someone who accompanies you may remember something that you missed or forgot.

-- Write down questions for your doctor.
+- Write down questions for your health care provider.

-- What kinds of tests will I need?
+- What tests do I need?

 - What's an appropriate level of physical activity?